haskell/haskell-language-server/README.md

 Of the 158 files in Shake, as of this moment, 152 can be loaded by the IDE, but 6 can't (error messages for the reasons they can't be loaded are given earlier).
 The failing files are all prototype work or test output, meaning I can confidently use Shake.

-The `hie-core` executable mostly relies on [`hie-bios`](https://github.com/mpickering/hie-bios) to do the difficult work of setting up your GHC environment.
+The `ghcide` executable mostly relies on [`hie-bios`](https://github.com/mpickering/hie-bios) to do the difficult work of setting up your GHC environment.
 If it doesn't work, see [the `hie-bios` manual](https://github.com/mpickering/hie-bios#readme) to get it working.
 My default fallback is to figure it out by hand and create a `direct` style [`hie.yaml`](https://github.com/ndmitchell/shake/blob/master/hie.yaml) listing the command line arguments to load the project.

-Once you have got `hie-core` working outside the editor, the next step is to pick which editor to integrate with.
+Once you have got `ghcide` working outside the editor, the next step is to pick which editor to integrate with.

 ### Using with VS Code

 Install the VS code extension (see https://code.visualstudio.com/docs/setup/mac for details on adding `code` to your `$PATH`):

-1. `cd compiler/hie-core/extension`
+1. `cd compiler/ghcide/extension`
 2. `npm ci`
 3. `npm install vsce --global` (may require `sudo`)
 4. `vsce package`
-5. `code --install-extension hie-core-0.0.1.vsix`
+5. `code --install-extension ghcide-0.0.1.vsix`

-Now openning a `.hs` file should work with `hie-core`.
+Now openning a `.hs` file should work with `ghcide`.

 ### Using with Emacs